fomightez/text_mining/README.md

 - [My YeastMine code repository](https://github.com/fomightez/yeastmine)

-  * In particular, `compare_results_systematic_to_std.py` under "Evaluation" sub-folder [here](https://github.com/fomightez/yeastmine/tree/master/evaluation) is to highlight differences between a list.
+  * In particular, `compare_results_systematic_to_std.py` under "Evaluation" sub-folder [here](https://github.com/fomightez/yeastmine/tree/master/evaluation) is to highlight differences between a list with regard to whether each corresponding line is the same between both files.
 (Despite name, I think it is rather generally applicable.
 Or did I recognize `diff` , and/or for just a handful of total files, Text Wrangler, as good enough and didn't bother generalizing?)
+(If you are just looking to get difference between two lists that are in file form, i.e., those line/items that occur in one file, but not the other without regard to specific line number, you can use the `subtract_data_on_line_using_word_list.py` script in this repo, and use as the 'data file' the file to remove lines from to produce the output and use as the 'word list' file the other file, which may have related line/items but that will simply be used for comparison to determine what to remove from the 'data file' and remain untouched.
+Another way to look at it, if you had list A and list B, using the `subtract_data_on_line_using_word_list.py` script this way with list A as the data file will give you what is unique to list A relative list B, and is thus one part of the inverse operation of the script that identifies overlap; you could concatenate the results of doing that operation in both directions on two files to get the actual inverse of the overlap script, i.e., all items that don't overlap in both lists.
+As you are more likely to want to know specifically what list is missing something, I don't have a script that gives the exact inverse of the overlap of two lists.)
   * many others in that repo

 - [My sequence work repository](https://github.com/fomightez/sequencework)